Coordinated Admission Program Frequently Asked Questions about CAP

 Will I have to submit another application or app fee to get into UT Austin?

 No, you will not.
 If you meet the requirements and take advantage of your guaranteed admission to UT Austin, you will not have to submit a transfer application or pay an application fee.
 During the fall of your freshman year, we'll send you information about the process you must follow to let us know that you intend to enroll at UT Austin.

 When will I select a major for my studies at UT Austin?

 During the fall of your freshman year, UT Austin will contact you and ask you to complete a process to let us know that you are still interested in taking advantage of your guaranteed admission to UT Austin.
 As part of that process, you will be asked to tell us about your major choice.

 While enrolled in your freshman year at your participating UT System university, we will contact you and ask you to complete an online process to indicate your desire to return to UT Austin to complete your studies.
 At that time, you will be asked to indicate to us the major you'd like when you enroll at UT Austin.

-If you request a major outside the College of Liberal Arts or the School of Undergraduate Studies, you'll need to submit additional items—including two essays, a resume, official transcripts of any college work you've completed, and any additional items required by the major you selected—to UT Austin by March 1.
+If you request a major outside the College of Liberal Arts, you'll need to submit additional items—including two essays, a resume, official transcripts of any college work you've completed, and any additional items required by the major you selected—to UT Austin by March 1.

-If you select a major other than the ones guaranteed to CAP students, you will compete for admission with other transfer applicants to the major you select.
-If you aren't admitted to your selected major, you will still be offered admission to a major of your choice in Liberal Arts or Undergraduate Studies.
+If you select a major other than the ones guaranteed to CAP students, you will compete for admission to the major you select with other transfer applicants.
+If you aren't admitted to your selected major, you will still be offered admission to a major in Liberal Arts.

 COURSEWORK AND TRANSFERABLE CREDIT